 These 4 attachment loops are there to attach to the Osprey daylite daypack (sold separately).
 The Osprey daylite daypack is designed to be attached to many of Osprey’s packs.
 It’s a great addition if you think you will need more than 70L space, and want to use the daylite daypack as a separate backpack.

 However, the Osprey Aether’s integrated daypack (included with the Osprey Aether – USA version only) may be enough for you!
 Check out my mini review below…

-The integrated daypack is one of the Osprey Aether 70's newest features and a great one at that.
-This daypack is a giant step forward for Osprey, considering I still haven't found an actual use for the removable giant fanny pack on their older version.
+Next up in our Aether 70 review is a look at the integrated daypack.
+What is an integrated daypack I hear you say?
+Basically, it is a feature which enables users to zip the top lid from the rest of the pack and use it as a daypack.
+The integrated daypack is one of the Osprey Aether 70’s newest features and a great one at that.
+This daypack is a giant step forward for Osprey, considering I still haven’t found an actual use for the removable giant fanny pack on their older version.

 The new full functional daypack is perfect for day hikes, urban escapes, and side excursions while on a multi-day backpacking trip.
 When you’re not using the daypack, it stores in the top lid.

 Moreover, I think the Osprey integrated daypack is designed better than Gregory’s Baltoro (Osprey’s main competitor) removable daypack, which seems flimsier.
 Osprey’s daypack comes with with a separate sleeve for a hydration reservoir.
 Huge bonus!